korreman/git-gud/README.md

 - The shorthand doesn't try to cover all possible git commands and flags, there are simply too many.
 - Matching shorthand letters with the short forms of flags is not the first priority.
 - Typing speed may be prioritized over good mnemonics.

+## Installation
+... is left as an exercise for the user.

+Figure out how to get `git-gud` installed on the system, then run `git-gud --generate-installer | source` somewhere during Fish shell initialization, in order to register abbrevations.